Tag: Writing Fiction in Nairobi

 Amazon’s Kindle Direct Publishing

 This is a great platform to get your e-books published.
 You can bring your work to a global audience as Amazon’s Kindle is worldwide.
 Their only downside is payment for Kenyans.
 Kenyans can only receive $100 checks in their mailbox.
 Which is very old-fashioned in a world of digital money.
 Hahaha.
 Amazon’s payment offer for Kenyans is still wanting.
 They do not allow us to use PayPal/or our banks.
-(This might be different for authors with bank accounts and addresses abroad) You can however showcase your books on Amazon for anyone in the globe who might purchase your books.
-Your payment comes when you manage $100 in sales in the form of a cheque to your mailbox.
+(This might be different for authors with bank accounts and addresses abroad) Your payment comes when you manage $100 in sales in the form of a cheque to your mailbox.

 Printed Book Distribution Platforms